 While I have always loved Disney World, I was never too big of a fan of Downtown Disney, it was very crowded and only had a few things I enjoyed.
 That being said, the new Disney Springs is absolutely unbelievable and has completely changed my mind.

 Disney Springs has not only dramatically improved in terms of look and feel but also in the quantity and quality of the shopping.
 There are over 100 different shops to enjoy in the area, and you are sure to find something for everyone.

-If you’re traveling with sports fans, they will love the Under Armour store, Stance Socks, and the NBA store.
+If you’re traveling with sports fans, they will love the Under Armour store, Stance Socks, and the Nike store.
 There are even shops for the little ones, like the Lego Store to Once Upon a Toy.